What Is The Best Flooring For A Bathroom

 The water absorption rate is really important in wet areas such as bathrooms, showers, laundry rooms, kitchens, outside areas, and where there is a high-water table or where the soil consists of clay, sand, or can liquefy.

 Porcelain costs a bit more than ceramic . . . for good reason – it will last, and it withstands moisture!
 Water damage is perhaps, the worst thing for a house and can cause serious and expensive damage to the house and illness to the occupants.

 Where should I shop for porcelain tile?

 Be very careful when shopping at big box retailers, stores that offer amazing deals and low pricing, stores along tile alley/tile row in Anaheim, and anything on clearance or on special.
 I’ve seen far too many folks bamboozled at these types of locations.
 Hire a Contractor (like DAD’s!) who knows tile to help you make smart choices.
 Don’t destroy that beautiful new shower before it’s even started by purchasing bad, incorrect, or mislabeled tile.

 This next part is really important.
 So, please follow along carefully.
 The porcelain tile itself is part one of a five-part installation equation.
-When installing floor tile in a bathroom, you must pay attention to:
+When installing floor tile in a bathroom, you must pay carful attention to the following:

 Cement substrate: Is the cement floor level, free of potholes, and clean of all adhesives, mold, mildew, grout and moisture?
 Wood substrate: Is the wood floor solid (no squeaks or bounce), level, no damaged boards or sections, and clean of all adhesives, mold, mildew, grout and moisture?